 Many probiotics, including those found in some fermented foods, are lactobacilli.

-Evidence suggests these bugs may promote vaginal health by creating an acidic environment to ward off harmful bacteria.
+Evidence suggests that these bugs may promote vaginal health by creating an acidic environment to ward off harmful bacteria.
 They may also stimulate the immune system within the vaginal tract and starve unwanted bacteria from the nutrients they need.

 For vaginal health, you can either take probiotic supplements or apply them directly to the vagina.
 However, research suggests they might be more effective when taken orally rather than when directly applied.